What is Rose Water and How to Use it

 Storage

-Store rose water in a cool, dry place in your pantry.
+Store rose water in a cool, dry place at room temperature in your pantry.
 It will last up to one year, though over time it may lose the strength of its aroma and flavor.

 strawberry jam spread on a crust in a square pan